Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings: Ablation and Sensitivity Analysis

-These examples validate the method's ability to discover visually meaningful groups when initialized with diverse identity faces.
-They also support our claim that exhaustive or informed initial selection improves grouping quality.
+Ultimately, these examples validate LatentAlign's ability to discover visually meaningful, attribute-driven groups when initialized with diverse faces.
+The discovered latent directions consistently reflect human-interpretable factors such as age, ancestry, attire, and hair.
+They also reinforce our claim that informed or exhaustive initial seed selection directly dictates grouping quality.
+Finally, while we observed some groups reflecting non-demographic semantics (e.g., a "black-and-white photograph" group combining stylistic and demographic factors in Figs. \ref{fig:subtraction} and \ref{fig:addition}), we did not observe groups dominated by pose or blur.